 • Communicative approach helps in understanding phonemes (pronunciation) and morphemes (spellings) and grammar.

-• They maintain their relation with the society and share their culture by interacting with the help of their language.
+• They maintain their relationship with society and share their culture by interacting with the help of their language.

-• Children use words as tool by which they store information.
+• Children use words as tools by which they store information.

 • Children develop their thinking abilities with the use of language which helps in generating new ideas.